 In the United States, certain kinds of food are traditionally served at Thanksgiving meals.
 Firstly, baked or roasted turkey is usually the featured item on any Thanksgiving feast table (so much so that Thanksgiving is sometimes referred to as "Turkey Day").
 Stuffing, mashed potatoes with gravy, sweet potatoes, cranberry sauce, sweet corn, other fall vegetables, and pumpkin pie are commonly associated with Thanksgiving dinner.
-All of these are actually native to the Americas or were introduced as a new food source to the Europeans when they arrived.
-As an alternative to turkey, many vegetarians or vegans eat tofurky, a meatless turkey made of tofu.
+All of these are actually native to the Americas or were introduced as a new food source to the Europeans when t

 The less fortunate are often provided with food at Thanksgiving time.
 Most communities have annual food drives that collect non-perishable packaged and canned foods, and corporations sponsor charitable distributions of staple foods and Thanksgiving dinners.